ualiangzhang/ualiangzhang.github.io/_pages/cv.md

 Work Experience
 ======
 * 09/2023 - present  Research Scientist
-  * University of Arizona, USA
+  * University of Arizona, AZ, USA
   * Supervisor: Professor Adarsh Pyarelal
   * Collaborate with researchers and students to design methodologies, develop publications, and conduct research in human-AI teaming, scientific knowledge extraction, deep reinforcement learning, cybersecurity, LLMs, and AI planning.

 * 08/2024 - present  Adjunct Instructor
-  * University of Arizona, USA
+  * University of Arizona, AZ, USA
   * Design and deliver advanced data science and machine learning courses, equipping undergraduate and graduate students with practical skills in neural networks, deep learning, and AI model development.

 * 07/2020 - 08/2023  Postdoctoral Research Associate
-  * University of Arizona, USA
+  * University of Arizona, AZ, USA
   * Supervisor: Professor Adarsh Pyarelal
   * Collaborate with researchers and students to design methodologies, develop publications, and conduct research in human-AI teaming, scientific knowledge extraction, deep reinforcement learning, cybersecurity, and AI planning.

 * 02/2020 – 06/2020  Visiting Research Associate
-  * Brown University, USA
+  * Brown University, RI, USA
   * Supervisor: Professor Michael Littman
   * Work as a Visiting Scientist and Research Associate, contributing to projects on social robotics, reinforcement learning, and explainable AI, focusing on algorithm design, coding, and testing in applications like StarCraft II to enhance AI interpretability and usability.

 * 02/2019 – 01/2020  Visiting Scientist
-  * Brown University, USA
+  * Brown University, RI, USA
   * Supervisor: Professor Michael Littman
   * Work as a Visiting Scientist and Research Associate, contributing to projects on social robotics, reinforcement learning, and explainable AI, focusing on algorithm design, coding, and testing in applications like StarCraft II to enhance AI interpretability and usability.